 GUEST POST – Australia’s Great Ocean Road is considered one of the most beautiful roads in the world.
-Measuring 243 km (about 150 miles) in length from Torquay to Allansford town, there are lots of things to do along this scenic stretch.
+Measuring 243 km (about 150 miles) in length from Torquay to Allansford town, there are many things to do along this scenic stretch.
 Driving the Great Ocean Road offers animal encounters, cosmopolitan seaside towns and beaches galore.

-Prepare yourself for an incredible adventure along Australia’s popular coast, ranked amongst the top things to do in Australia.
+Prepare yourself for an incredible adventure along Australia’s famous coast, ranked amongst the top things to do in Australia.
 The Great Ocean Road, located less than two hours from Melbourne, is a playground for sun-seekers, surfers, wildlife lovers and culture enthusiasts.

 Driving the Great Ocean Road is a great way to see the natural beauty of Australia.
 While there are many things to explore, here is a list of the top five attractions on the Great Ocean Road you shouldn’t miss.
 They combine the best of what the region has to offer.

 In the high season, driving the Great Ocean Road can be busy.
 Hundreds of people flock to the area to see these symbols of Australia before they are gone.
-Currently, only eight remain and geologists predict more will fall in years to come as strong ocean waves erode the limestone stacks.
+Only eight remain and geologists predict more will fall in years to come as strong ocean waves erode the limestone stacks.

 Love reading about driving the Great Ocean Road?
 You might enjoy 20 UNESCO Sites in Canada!